hartmutlentz/TemporalNetworkAccessibility/README.md

 ```

 ### Additional functionality
 The Class *TemporalEdgeList* provides methods to load a temporal network as a temporal edgelist.
 It can be used for randomization of temporal networks.
 There is a number of methods to randomize temporal networks.
-The methods implemented here have also been used in the supplementary material of [3] (also see references therin).
+The methods implemented here have also been used in the supplementary material of [3] (also see references therein).
 The methods described in more detail described in my PhD thesis [4].

 You can create a temporal edgelist like this:
 ```python